Frequently Asked Questions & Answers:

 5. Q: How long should I expect to stay in inpatient detoxification treatment?
 What about outpatient treatment?

-A: The average length of stay for inpatient detoxification is ten days.
+A: The average length of stay for inpatient detoxification is to be determined by medical staff.
 The length of stay is individualized and based on the person’s needs, amount of use, length of use, and drug of choice.
 The length of stay in outpatient treatment is individualized and determined by a Licensed Therapist serving the consumer.

 6. Q: Do you accept insurance?